DVCodeLabs/RunQL-IDE/CONTRIBUTING.md

 # Contributing

-:+1::tada: First off, thanks for taking the time to contribute! :tada::+1:
+Thanks for taking the time to contribute to RunQL.

 #### Table Of Contents